• Skip to primary navigation

 This overview of Fidelity index funds and ETFs focus on equity funds.
 Fidelity ETFs don’t have as much performance history as they are relatively new to the investment world.

-If you are wondering about the performance of a Fidelity Index Fund account, comparing it to the performance of the S&P 500 is a good place to start.
+If you are wondering about a Fidelity Index Fund account, comparing it to the performance of the S&P 500 is a good place to start.

 Why invest in Fidelity index funds?